Mental-Health-In-Tech/tech-blues-capstone/README.md

 ---

 ### 1. Project Description
-We will be using a Classification model to see if we can predict the drivers of mental health and whether or not they interfere with the workplace of tech employees.
+We will be using a Classification model to see if we can predict the drivers of mental health and whether or not they interfere with tech employees in the workplace.
 <br>
 <br>